-The Distressed Cities Technical Assistance (DCTA) Program is designed to build the administrative capacity of smaller distressed communities recently impacted by a natural disaster.
-The focus of this TA includes financial management, economic development, and disaster recovery planning.
+The Distressed Cities Technical Assistance (DCTA) program is designed to improve fiscal health and build administrative capacity of relatively small units of general local government (UGLGs or local governments) that are economically distressed and have been recently impacted by a natural disaster.

 This program allows HUD to develop a set of best practices and recommendations to share with other communities facing similar challenges.

 Community is in a county that has a Major Disaster Declaration from 2015 onward.

 Visit www.fema.gov/disasters to see if your community meets this eligibility criteria.
 You will need the four-digit Disaster Declaration Number (DR number) for the most recent disaster in your county to request Distressed Cities TA.